Bdone44/qlearning/progress.md

 # The purpose of this file is to track my progress

 ### 20180108
+Watched:
-Watched Deep Q Learning for Video Games - The Math of Intelligence #9 https://www.youtube.com/watch?v=79pmNdyxEGo
+* Deep Q Learning for Video Games - The Math of Intelligence #9 https://www.youtube.com/watch?v=79pmNdyxEGo
+* How to use Q Learning in Video Games Easily https://www.youtube.com/watch?v=A5eihauRQvo

 ### 20180107